rrfrancesc/beautiful-jekyll/visualizationR.md

 # egg::ggarrange(plots=list(plot[[1]],plot[[2]],plot[[3]]), ncol=1)
 ```
-The result is a clear data visualization in a few lines of code, using the **tidyverse" packages!!
+The result is a clear data visualization in a few lines of code, using the **tidyverse** packages!!

 <img src="https://i.ibb.co/RBcpJPn/Rplot10.png" width="630" height="700">
 * * *